Child and Adolescent Mental Health Studies (2020 - 2022)

 Cultural Perspectives on Mental Health and Illness

 CAMS-UA 151 Offered in the fall and spring.
 Brandon.
 4 points.

-How culture, ethnicity, race, and minority status affect the mental health of children, adolescents, and young adults in modern America.
-Differing cultural views of mental health and illness and acceptance (or not) of mental health care.
-Topics: cultural aspects of identity development, family dynamics and parenting, stigma, and mental health disparities; the effects of stereotypes and intergroup bias; and the acculturation of immigrant youth and children of immigrants.
+How do culture, ethnicity, race, and minority status affect the mental health of children, adolescents, and young adults in modern America?
+Examines differing cultural views of mental health and illness and acceptance (or not) of mental health care.
+Topics include cultural aspects of identity development, family dynamics and parenting, stigma, and mental health disparities; the effects of stereotypes and intergroup bias; and the acculturation of immigrant youth and children of immigrants.

 Global Perspectives in Child and Adolescent Mental Health

 CAMS-UA 152 Offered in the fall and spring.
-Olia.
+Cervantes, La Lima.
 4 points.

 Mental Health and Society

 CAMS-UA 153 Offered in the fall and spring.
 Kerker.
 4 points.